 Will I own the copyright in my adaption?

 This will depend on the adaptation and will vary on a case by case basis.
 In order for the adaption to be protected by copyright, it will need to be sufficiently original.
-If the new work is sufficient original, the work may be protected by copyright in its own right, even if it is derived from a pre-existing work.
+If the new work is sufficiently original, the work may be protected by copyright in its own right, even if it is derived from a pre-existing work.

 What about sampling music in a mix CD?